-Have you ever wondered how to say that you want something, or wish to do something in Japanese?
-Or even how to say that you don’t want to do something?
+Have you ever wondered how to say that you want something, or want to do something, in Japanese?
+Or even how to say that you do not want to do something?
 Learning this is very useful in basic conversation.
-For this, we will learn the “tai” and “hoshii” forms.
+For that, we will learn the tai and hoshii forms.
+If Hiragana and Katakana still feel fuzzy, start with our KANA guide to Hiragana and Katakana.

-- The “tai” form is used to indicate that you want to do something. (play / have fun / kill / sing…)
+- The tai form is used to indicate that you want to do something. (play / enjoy / kill / sing...)

 - The hoshii form is used to indicate that you want something. (object / thing / person / animal)